Black & White Records: Sales and agreements

 Comet Records, owned by Les Schreiber, was sold to Black & White Records not long after their third recording session (with Red Norvo and Charlie Parker).

 On August 11, 1947, B&W Records and Jewel Records (not to be confused with Je–Wel) entered a distribution agreement that gave B&W an option to acquire Jewel.
 Reiner retained his post as president of B&W while Ben Pollack, Jewel's president, entered as general manager of B&W's West Coast operations, overseeing the A&R department.
 Reiner moved his headquarters east and centered his operations on Chicago to strengthen the label's Midwestern distribution.
 The catalogues of B&W and Jewel were merged as a result of the deal.
-Pollack brought 10 unreleased masters and Martha Davis and Marion Morgan.
+Pollack brought 10 unreleased masters of Martha Davis and Marion Morgan.
 Pollack also had a contract with Boyd Raeburn stipulating that the orchestra could record for a major label, but Jewel held an exclusive on all independent releases.
 The deal also increased the number of race records, i.e. records made by blacks that were marketed to blacks.

 The first recording of "Open the Door, Richard" by Jack McVea was recorded on this label.
 Lena Horne recorded for this label in 1946 and 1947.
 Although they were novices in the business and were not specializing in rhythm and blues (R&B), they made a significant contribution, largely through the efforts of Bass, who recorded Roosevelt Sykes and T-Bone Walker.

 In March 1949, Newton left B&W as sales manager to become general manager of Peak Records.
 Moses Asch replaced him as sales manager at B&W. Around that same time in 1949, Newton, while operating Derby, started Central Records with Lee Magid, and Treat Records in New York City; worked with Impulse!
 Records, became president of ABC-Paramount Records in 1965, and ran Crossover Records (founded in 1973 by Ray Charles).

 Masters

 On October 8, 1949, after shutting down B&W Records, Paul Reiner offered several hundred masters for sale, some released, some not.
 He appointed Al Katz (Katzenberger) to negotiate sales on his behalf.
 The sale was offered in units, ordered by artists.
 Katz gave first right of refusal to the artists.

 Reiner had sold the masters from sessions by Art Tatum, Cyril Nathaniel Haynes, and Red Norvo/Charlie Parker to Ross Russell, the owner of Dial Records.
 The deal was closed via telephone on June 21, 1949.

 Capitol Records bought the Black & White masters of T-Bone Walker in 1949 and gave the titles new matrix numbers.
-Capitol then issued 16 tracks on 8 individual 78rpm shellac disks (10 previously unreleased masters and 6 reissued masters) in 1949 through 1950.
-Capitol also put out a 10" LP consisting of 8 of these 16 tracks in 1953, titled T-Bone Walker: Classics in Jazz (Capitol H-370).
+Capitol then issued 16 tracks on 8 individual 78 rpm shellac disks (10 previously unreleased masters and 6 reissued masters) in 1949 through 1950.
+Capitol also put out a 10-inch LP consisting of 8 of these 16 tracks in 1953, titled T-Bone Walker: Classics in Jazz (Capitol H-370).

 Black & White was one of the first companies to issue 12-inch 78 rpm discs in unbreakable material.